 2. Woo Lae Oak

 I’ve been wanting to try naengmyeon (buckwheat noodles served in cold broth) ever since I saw a documentary about North Korea.
 It’s originally a North Korean delicacy that became popular throughout the peninsula after the Korean War.

 I searched for the best places to try naengmyeon and Woo Lae Oak, one of Seoul’s oldest restaurants, often came up.
 They’re a Korean BBQ restaurant that’s equally famous for their naengmyeon.

 Expect to Spend: Around KRW 15,000-20,000 per person

 3. Myeongdong Kyoja

-In business for over 50 years, Myeongdong Kyoja is located in the heart of Myeongdong so it’s a great place to have lunch or dinner when shopping in the area.
+Myeongdong Kyoja has been in business for over 50 years and is located in the heart of Myeongdong.
+It’s a great place to have lunch or dinner when shopping in the area.

 4. Manjok Ohyang Jokbal

-We got the medium portion of the spiced pig’s trotters bossam set menu from Klook for KRW 36,100 (normally KRW 38,000).
+We bought a voucher for this medium portion of the spiced pig’s trotters bossam set menu from Klook.
 It’s good for 2-3 people and comes with jokbal, bossam (pork belly boiled in spices), dumpling soup, and a slew of sides.

 5. Oksang Dalbit